 Additionally, the PD and ISD will triage all “See Something, Say Something” reports to staff or the PD.
 Our best effort is to ensure we are doing all we can to maintain healthy mental wellness of all students and staff.

 Be a Hero, not a Bully

 Instead of bringing others down, lift them up.
 How you treat others in person and online defines who you truly are.
 Your actions today will impact your future tomorrow.

 Resources for Parents

 Standard Reponse Protocol – A critical ingredient in the safe school recipe is the uniform classroom response to any incident.
 Weather events, fires, accidents, intruders and other threats to student safety are scenarios that are planned and trained for by school and district administration and staff.
 Historically, schools have taken this scenario-based approach to respond to hazards and threats.
 It’s not uncommon to find a stapled sheaf of papers or even a tabbed binder in a teacher’s desk that describes a variety of things that might happen and the specific response to each event.

 Life360 – We’ve partnered with Life360 to bring you & your family added security.
 Keep an eye on your loved ones while providing them a way to alert you when something is wrong.
 Additionally, we supply Life360 with crime data through SpotCrime.com so you know what’s going on around you and your loved ones.
 Also, set up alerts and know that your child has made it safely to school or safely back home.

 NCMEC – The National Center of Missing and Exploited Children (NCMEC) provides a wealth of resourceful information.
-Did you know – most abductions occur between 2pm and 7pm; or that 51% of children avoided being abducted by simply running away?
+Did you know – attempted abductions occur more often when a child is going to or from school or school-related activities?
 Learn more at NCMEC online and arm your child with knowledge.